rxn4chemistry/rxn4chemistry/README.md

 print(results['retrosynthetic_paths'][0])
 ```

+See [here](./examples/diamond_light_source_covid19_candidates_retrosynthesis.ipynb) for a more comprehensive example.

 ### Create a synthesis and start it on Robot (or Simulator)

+Create a synthesis from a retrosynthesis sequence:

 ```python
 # Each retrosynthetic path predicted has a unique sequence_id that can
 # be used to create a new synthesis